cheers023/RushiaModSpritesAndConfig/README.md

  100% Safe.
 Though you may need to put AurieManager on exception list to run this mod.
 If you download it other than this link, kindly re-download this version instead.

  Authors:
- - Tomokinji (@tomokinji3) for edited and oc sprites for the game.
+ - Tomokinji (me, @tomokinji3) for edited and oc sprites for the game.
+Also made character datas, skill infos and description, etc. and balancing (probably the hardest part)
  - Ghast (@GhastXO) for large portrait pixel art of Rushia.
 Also, she helps with the initial mod work. (mostly sprites).

  Special Thanks to: